ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/deleting-entities.python.markdown

 {CODE:python deleting_5@ClientApi\Session\DeletingEntities.py /}

 {NOTE: Change Vector in DeleteCommandData}
-In this sample the change vector is null - this means that there will be no concurrency checks.
-A non-null and valid change vector value will trigger a concurrency check.
+In this sample the change vector is None - this means that there will be no concurrency checks.
+A not-None and valid change vector value will trigger a concurrency check.
 {NOTE/}

 You can read more about defer operations [here](../../client-api/session/how-to/defer-operations).